osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-usage.md

 # 4. Inventory

+This module lets you load in the **Items** and **Kits**.
+This its a very complex module, Open Source Point of Sale are well integrated, from the **Sales** module, for instance, you can create new Inventory Item on the fly.
+Also a special **Sale** module its the **Return** sale mode that can manage also the Inventory Stock that can be covert in the next module documentation.

+## 4.1.
+Items

+Allow to employee load a product to the inventory so then have some stock.
+Start by clicking the Items button.
+This will load up your list of items if there any loaded.
+Please refers to the [OSPOS DOCS USERS Inventory Items](DOCS-USERS-Inventory-Items) wiki page to learn how to do that.

+## 4.2.
+Kits

+Allow to employee group products from inventory so then can sell as combo product by example.
+Start by clicking the **Items Kits** module button.
+This will load up your list of item kits if there any configured.
+Please refers to the [OSPOS DOCS USERS Inventory Kits](DOCS-USERS-Inventory-Kits) wiki page to learn how to do that.

 # 5. Sales

+This module lets you ring up Sales and Returns.
 This its a very complex module in the Open Source POS, due implicates many artifacts and modes, methods of payments and expend receipts.
-Also needs to print those.
+Also of course can print those.

 ## 5.1.
 Sales Modes

+Open Source Point of Sale includes a Cash Register / Point of Sale module.
+Please refers to the [OSPOS DOCS USERS Sales Modes](DOCS-USERS-Sales-Modes) wiki page to learn how to do that.

 ## 5.2.
 Sales Restaurant